 By Matthew Chance and Laura Smith-Spark, CNN

-Tensions between Ukraine and Russia are at their highest in years, with a Russian troop build-up near the two nations' borders spurring fears that Moscow could launch an invasion in the coming weeks or months.
+Tensions between Ukraine and Russia are at their highest in years, with a Russian troop build-up near the two nations' borders spurring fears that Moscow could launch an invasion.

 Ukraine has warned that Russia is trying to destabilize the country ahead of any planned military invasion.
-Western powers have repeatedly warned Russia in recent weeks against further aggressive moves against Ukraine.
+Western powers have repeatedly warned Russia against further aggressive moves against Ukraine.

 The Kremlin denies it is planning to attack and argues that NATO support for Ukraine -- including increased weapons supplies and military training -- constitutes a growing threat on Russia's western flank.

 The picture is complicated -- but here's a breakdown of what we know.